-By anticipating the needs of your customers, your employees, and any possible regulatory agencies, you position yourself to respond intelligently to an inquiry of any caliber.
-The process starts on the inside.
+By anticipating the needs of your customers, providing proper staff training, and empowering your employees to resolve an issue, you position the company to respond intelligently to an inquiry of any caliber.
+The process starts with you.

 Two critical needs for successful communications are:

-- an established path of open communications – Is that path flexible to meet the changing needs of the consumer and your corporation?
+- An established path of open communications – Is that path flexible to meet the changing needs of the consumer and your corporation?

 Simplify the corporate image

-This is the challenge to every Corporate Communications office.
+This challenge faces every corporate communications office.
 How do you merge these two necessities?
-The challenge to most corporations is being able to listen successfully and answer intelligently.
+The problems that most corporations face are being able to listen successfully and answer intelligently.

 Calvin Sun wrote a great piece on corporate communications for TechRepublic.
-Being able to successfully communicate involves active participation.
+Being able to communicate successfully involves active participation.
 Be ready to listen.
-Be ready to change for the needs of your customer, your industry, and your brand.
+Be prepared to change for the needs of your customer, your industry, and your brand.